 Hosted by the Graduate Student Leadership Committee, this is an opportunity for all students and postdoctoral scholars to gather, meet new colleagues, and reestablish relationships at the beginning of the meeting.
 Learn about being involved in SOT by speaking with student leaders at the SOT Component Group posters.
 Tickets are obtained at no cost by selecting the Mixer as an add-on event while registering for the Annual Meeting.
 A meeting badge and mixer registration are required to attend.
 Complimentary refreshments and a cash bar will be available.

 This informal session for all undergraduate students attending the SOT Annual Meeting is hosted by the Faculty United for Toxicology Undergraduate Recruitment and Education (FUTURE) Committee.
-Students gaze into their toxicology future by connecting with peers and graduate students with common interests in the science of safety and in career opportunities related to the discipline.
-This session includes information about SOT programs and opportunities for networking with toxicology graduate students along with free lunch.
+SOT undergraduate travel awardees participate in this event.
+Students will connect with peers and learn first-hand from graduate students about the graduate school experience, as well as gain a better understanding of the opportunities offered by SOT.
+This session includes free lunch.

 The goal of the In Vitro Toxicology Lecture series is to feature important research using in vitro and alternative techniques to study basic mechanisms and to develop test methods aimed at replacing animal use whenever feasible.
 Undergraduate students, graduate students, postdoctoral scholars, and recipients of Colgate-Palmolive awards are among the guests at this event, which includes discussions in table groups of questions at the forefront of toxicology.
 Students reserve a place by selecting this add-on event on the Registration Form; tickets are required and are $10.